ConductorOne/baton-sentinel-one/README.md

 # Data Model

-`baton-sentinel-one` will pull down information about the following GitHub resources:
+`baton-sentinel-one` will pull down information about the following SentinelOne resources:

 - Accounts
 - Users